neocliff/my-make-things/README.md

 ## Tools I Used

-My VM is Ubuntu 18.04.1 64-bit desktop running GNOME.
+I'm using a VM running Ubuntu 18.04.4 64-bit desktop with GNOME.
 We made a decision on the project at work to upgrade the toolset now rather than "someday".
 Because "someday" never comes, right?

-Before you can build the final toolset, you need to install the following using your favorite package manager (_e.g._, `sudo apt install -y <package(s)>)`:
+Before you can build the final toolset, you need to install the following using your favorite package manager (_e.g._, `sudo apt install -y <package(s)>)`, either on your system, within a VM, or using Docker and the `Dockerfile` herein:

-* binutils
+* wget
+* sudo (needed to allow user to do privileged commands in container)
-* make
+* ssh
-* g++, g++-multilib, g++-7-multilib, gcc-7-doc libstdc++6-7-dbg libstdc++-7-doc
+* build-essential (gets you make 4.1, gcc 7.5, sed 4.4, binutils 2.30)
+* g++-multilib (required to build x86_32/x86_64 compiler)
-* flex, bison
+* flex (gets you m4 1.4.18), bison
+* libtool
 * texinfo
+* git^ (optional)
+* xz-utils
+* doxygen

+^ Note that git is optional.
+If you include it in the Docker container, you can run Git commands on the mounted repository directly within the container.
+There a bunch of issues to think about before you do this but that is left as an exercise for the student.

 Other tools like Perl and GZip are pre-installed and are of a version sufficient to build the tools from source.

 You need to download the following source code packages.
+Note that you don't need to download and build `m4` and `sed` if the packages yield the versions listed below.
+(They do at the time of writing this.)
+I've left the `RUN` steps to download and build them but they are commented out.
+This is not the case with `gawk`.
+The Ubuntu repo has version 4.1.4 and we are specing 5.0.1.

 * m4-1.4.18
 * sed-4.8